-Take advantage of free one-on-one conferences with English tutors, in person or over email, to improve your writing.
+Take advantage of free one-on-one conferences with English graduate students, in person or over email, to improve your writing and get help with papers.
 The Writing Center has locations in Cherry Hall 123 (main location) and Cravens Library (4th floor, in the commons) in Bowling Green and at the Glasgow campus (room 231).
 You can bring a draft or go there without one if you need help brainstorming what to write.
-You can also get feedback on your paper drafts over email.Appointments are recommended during busy times, especially at the end of the semester.
+You can also get feedback on your paper drafts over email.
+Appointments are recommended during busy times, especially at the end of the semester.
 Make an appointment online, in person at Cherry 123 or at 745-5719.
 For more details, go to the Writing Center website or see the flyer on our Blackboard course site.
 Visit the website for more about the Glasgow Writing Center as well.